Mark-A-Dean/Mark-A-Dean/portfolio/FileCatalog/README.md

 The purpose of the File Catalog programme[^1] is to query a file system and ascribe files with attributes related to auditing programs and inventory cycles.

+## Disclaimer

+The contents of this directory are for educational purposes only.
+The code provided is sanitized, and some items may raise errors and exceptions when used on a _as-is_ basis.

 ## Description
 The File Catalog programme creates and manages the actions and items associated with the systematic arrangement of files.